Several variants of the Dumont differential system and permutation statistics: Introduction

-The study of~\eqref{diff-elliptic} was initiated by Schett~\cite{Schett76} in a slightly different form.
-Schett found that $\sum_{j\geq0}s_{n,i,j}=P_{n,\lrf{(n-1)/{2}}-i}$, where $P_{n,k}$ is the number of permutations in $\msn$ with $k$ interior peaks.
+The study of~\eqref{diff-elliptic} was initiated by Schett~\cite{Schett76} (in a slightly different form) and he found that where $P_{n,k}$ is the number of permutations in $\msn$ with $k$ interior peaks.
 Dumont~\cite{Dumont79} deduced the recurrence relation